PENSIONS, DIVORCE: WHAT RIGHTS DO YOU HAVE?

 Doing a trade off with pension and another asset

-Before you trade off the pension for another asset, you have to factor the note, inflation, taxes, wear and tear to really get the value of what it will be at retirement.
+Before you trade off the pension (# Pensions, divorce) for another asset, you have to factor the note, inflation, taxes, wear and tear to really get the value of what it will be at retirement.
 The house may actually fall in value (yes, real estate usually appréciâtes but be aware sometimes this is not the case).
 Whereas, the pension could continue to grow and be worth millions.
 (Some pensions like for athletes and other high earning individuals can really be worth a lot of millions.)
 Could the pension fall in value?
 Probably.
 But these things are usually invested in very safe securities so this is unlikely.
 Can your spouse borrow the pension away till nothing is left at retirement?
 Usually no. Not with a QDRO.
 But you should be aware that many employers are no longer offering pensions and are even freezing plans that already exist.
 Read this article in the Wall Street Journal, for example.

 But the point is to think carefully about trading off the pension for other assets.